Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 You may sometimes hear it called a waistcoat.
 You’ll find many different types of vests in fashion, in both women’s wear and men’s wear.

 When men wear a vest, it is most often the third part of a three-piece suit.
-In fact, it’s the main item that makes a difference between a three and a two-piece suit.
+In fact, it’s the main distinguishing feature of a two vs. three-piece suit.

 Two vs. three-piece suits: differences in look

-The word “vest” was originally a French term “veste,” meaning either jacket or sport coat.
-Today, the French use the term “gilet” instead to indicate vest or waistcoat.
+The word “vest” is originally a French term, “veste,” meaning either a jacket or a sports coat.
+Today, the French use the term “gilet” instead to indicate a vest or waistcoat.

 Vest vs. Waistcoat

 So, what exactly is the difference between a vest and a waistcoat?
-Most people use the two terms interchangeably, even though there are differences.
+Most people use the two terms interchangeably, even though they differ.

 suit vest vs. waistcoat

-As I stated above, a vest is any material you wear on your torso over another article of clothing and is sleeveless.
+As I stated above, a vest is any sleeveless garment you wear over another article of clothing on your torso.
 Technically, a vest can be very informal.

 It can be made of any material.
 It can be knit, such as a sweater vest.
 In fact, it can even be worn as outerwear in cool weather.

 On the other hand, a waistcoat must be worn with a jacket and a tie.
-It is a dressier style of vest.
-It’s usually cut lower in the front; it may only have a few buttons, while a vest can button much of the way up to your torso.
+It is a dressier vest style.
+It’s usually cut lower in the front; it may have only a few buttons, while a vest can button much of the way up your torso.

 how to wear waistcoat